luqmanbarry/aro-classic-terraform/gitops/modules/oadp-operator/README.md

 2. Verify applications being backed up are healthy and all volumes mounted.
 3. Identity the namespaces you want backed up and provide their names in the [OADP Backup](../oadp-backup/) module's `values.<cluster-name>.yaml` file.
   - The [OADP Backup](../oadp-backup/) module takes periodic backup of selected namespaces.
-  - You should update the backup schedule to your requirements.
+  - Taking into account the local time zone, you should update the backup `cronSchedule` to your requirements, for example once daily at midnight (`0 0 * * *`).
+UTC is the default TZ.
 4. Deploy the [OADP Backup](../oadp-backup/) module.
   - Register the [oadp-backup](../../argocd-apps/values.aroclassic102.yaml) ArgoCD Application
     ```yaml